Inside the Games

-Inside the Games (also known as insidethegames and insidethegames.biz) is an Olympic news website edited by the British sports journalist Duncan Mackay.
+Inside the Games (also known as insidethegames and insidethegames.biz) is an Olympic news website formerly edited by the British sports journalist Duncan Mackay.
+In 2023 it was sold to Vox Europe Investment Holding Ltd, with editorial work overseen by a new team based in Spain.
+In May 2024, control of the site was transferred to Itg Media Dmcc in Dubai.

+History

 Mackay launched the site in 2005, originally as insidethegames.com, following the announcement that London has been chosen to host the 2012 Summer Olympics.
 The name of the site was changed to insidethegames.biz in 2009.

-Inside the Games is based in Bletchley, near Bletchley Park.
+Inside the Games was based in Bletchley, near Bletchley Park.